-If non-elected members are removed, for any reason, they will be replaced by the Dean, School of Medicine or his/her designee.
+If non-elected members are removed, for any reason, they will be replaced by the Dean, School of Medicine or the Dean's designee.

 Special Elections may be held via mail and/or electronically (rev 4/18).

 SECTION 6.
 MEDICAL EXECUTIVE COMMITTEE (MEC)